MSCA COFUND – EU-DOCS for SmUCS cotutelle thesis programme led by LR UNIV

 The following criteria are used to check the eligibility of subjects proposed by applicants:

-• Theses must be co-supervised by a researcher attached to a La Rochelle University research unit and a researcher attached to a research unit of an eligible academic partner (list above).
+• Theses must be co-supervised by a person attached to a La Rochelle Université research unit and a person attached to a university capable of awarding a doctorate degree.

 • Alignment of the subject with the program’s objectives: quality of the subject, response to the challenges of the Urban Sustainable Intelligent Coastline (LUDI).